-The most obvious place to use this interaction is when you're working with scores and bookmarks using forScore's menus-from the main score, bookmark, and setlist menus to the search panel and even when using item pickers throughout the app.
-Tap and hold a score or bookmark to see a preview of it and all of the actions that are currently available.
-Common actions include opening an item in a new tab, sharing it, or deleting it.
-In most cases, you can also tap the preview image to either open or select it, depending on the context.
+A great place to use contextual menus is when you're working with scores and bookmarks in list views like the main score, bookmark, and setlist menus, the search panel, and within item pickers used throughout the app.
+Tap and hold an item to see a preview of it and discover all of the actions that are currently available: common actions include opening an item in a new tab, sharing it, or deleting it.
+In most cases, you can also tap the preview image to either open or select it depending on the context.